Lisa Rinna, 54, Poses In Tiny Strapless Black Bikini From Dorit Kemsley’s Swimwear Line

 Lisa Rinna is flaunting her bikini body again.
 However, the 54-year-old actress isn’t just strutting around in a skimpy swimsuit to show off her tiny waistline and toned physique; she’s doing it to help her Real Housewives Of Beverly Hills costar Dorit Kemsley promote her new beachwear line, Beverly Beach by Dorit.

-On Friday, Lisa Rinna took to Instagram to prove that purveyors of swimwear don’t need to hire models in their 20’s to sell bikinis.
+On Friday, Rinna took to Instagram to prove that purveyors of swimwear don’t need to hire models in their 20’s to sell bikinis.
 In the mirror selfie that she shared with her followers, Rinna is rocking a black strapless bikini with low-cut bottoms.
 The top features knot detailing and a cutout strategically placed between the breasts, or a “cleavage window.”

 Rinna accessorized her bikini with a floppy black hat and a pair of over-sized shades.
 She didn’t share any details about her swimsuit with her followers, simply captioning her photo with a taco emoji and the word “OLÈ.”